reviczky/northumbria/modules/security/report.md

 Excluding the compliance and regulatory requirements around payment service, the security design has to look at the security requirements for processing payments (PCI DSS), page 59 \cite[williams2014pci], as this would be regarded one of the highest risk to business continuity. \par

 \blank[line]

+It is important to critically analise the security requirements in retail to effectively position the approach that will be adopted in ensuring the wireless technology is secure for both the organization and its customers \cite[Ameen:2012:SPI:2158727.2158756]. \par
+Intruders are more likely to commit a mixed physical/cyber intrusion rather than one that is purely physical: \par

+* Creating fake identities with cloned access cards and remote connections
+* Onsite operational system hacking through intrusion activities that can damage elevators, power, production and distribution systems and fire alarms
+* Creation of a false perception by freezing security camera video that is streamed in the physical security monitors
+* Neutralising alerts, where saturation or blockage of the alarms that are connected to the smart fence

 Looking at the common best practices for threat modelling frameworks for assessing the greatest risks to protect the business from, the proposed model will align to the threat model frameworks set out by Microsoft (\tf{MSDN \footnote{\goto{https://msdn.microsoft.com/en-us/library/ff648644.aspx}[url(https://msdn.microsoft.com/en-us/library/ff648644.aspx)]}}) and the Open Web Application Security Project (\tf{OWASP \footnote{\goto{https://www.owasp.org/index.php/Threat_Risk_Modeling}[url(https://www.owasp.org/index.php/Threat_Risk_Modeling)]}}). \par